sangcnguyen/playwright-java/README.md

 ### Usage

-There are 2 ways to run this project, through terminal with syntax ` mvn clean test -DsuiteXmlFile=testsuites\all-testcases.xml` or sole direct test case via your favorite IDEA.
+There are 2 ways to run this project, through terminal with syntax ` mvn clean test -DsuiteXmlFile=testsuites\all-testcases.xml` or sole direct test case via your favorite IDE.